dominiksalvet/gim/CONTRIBUTING.md

 1. Make sure the same suggestion has not been already reported in [issues](https://gitlab.com/dominiksalvet/gim/issues).
 2. Open a [new issue](https://gitlab.com/dominiksalvet/gim/issues/new).
-3. In the issue, **try to provide as much relevant information as possible**.
+3. In the issue, try to provide as much relevant information as possible.

 ## Merge requests